 - Analytics (dashboards and analysis)

-- Branding: This is more than a logo, font choices, and color palette.
-It also includes your voice.
-It is how the customer is likely to position you in relation to your competitors.
-It is your company’s personality.
+This is more than a logo, font choices, and color palette.
+It also includes your voice, and how the customer is likely to position you in relation to your competitors.
+Another way to think about it is it’s your company’s personality.